VI. Advanced Practice Nurse Model Components

 In prior years, the projections started with the assumption that at the national level APRN demand equals supply in the starting year.
 Demand projections, therefore, are an extrapolation of current patterns of health care use as the population grows and ages as well as an extrapolation of current care delivery patterns.
 In the updated projections, we start with the assumption of a small shortfall of NPs at the national level to reflect the unanticipated increase in demand for healthcare services associated with COVID-19.
 Similar to the model assumptions made for physicians, nurses, and other health occupations, we assume that demand for hospital-based NPs increased by about 1.5% and demand for outpatient-based NPs in primary care and in select medical specialties that treat patients with acute COVID-19 and long COVID increased by about 1-2%.
 We also modeled a starting year shortfall for psychiatric NPs associated with 12.3% unmet demand for behavioral health services.
 For the NP workforce overall, the assumptions suggest a 2% starting year shortfall of NPs.

-Data limitations in several key data sources used in demand modeling presents challenges for modeling which patients seeking care are seen by an APRN.
+Data limitations in several key data sources used in demand modeling present challenges for modeling which patients seeking care are seen by an APRN.
 The Medical Expenditure Panel Survey (MEPS) only lists the highest-level provider seen.
-If the patient sees both an APRN and a physician during that visit, then MEPS only identifies the physician specialty seen.
+If the patient sees both an APRN and a physician during the same visit , then MEPS only identifies the physician specialty seen.
 Ambulatory visits in MEPS, therefore, will undercount care provided by APRNs.
 Similarly, in billing records, many APRNs might bill under the national provider identification (NPI) of a physician in the office.

 Another data limitation is the paucity of data on the setting location where APRNs practice.
 For some NPs, their specialty categorization is determined by where they provide care (e.g., Emergency Medicine, Home Health, Hospital Medicine, Nursing Home Health, School Health).
 For other specialties, there is less information on where services are provided because APRNs can split their time across care settings.
 Because of this limitation, for many specialties we model demand for APRNs using a ratio of APRNs-to-physicians of the same specialty (Exhibit VI‑6).